coalton-lang/coalton/docs/reference.md

 #### <code>DENOMINATOR</code> <sup><sub>[FUNCTION]</sub></sup><a name="denominator-function"></a>
 <code>(<a href="#fraction-type">FRACTION</a> → <a href="#integer-type">INTEGER</a>)</code>

-The denominator of a fraction Q.
+The denominator of a fraction.

 ***